An audio version of this article is available.

 Aside from a quick escape from the new work and study routine, travelling is also beneficial to our mental health.

 Serves as a stress reliever

 One good way to feel rejuvenated is to pack your bags and cross out your bucket list.
 Going on a trip promotes happiness from stressful work situations, especially on dealing with the new normal work schedule.
 Simple sightseeing, exploring places and taking pictures can be considered the most relaxing activities to do when travelling.

 Exploring places on a road trip teaches us to know more about ourselves.
 The first-time travellers to other countries or unfamiliar destinations help us to reassess, reinvent and reevaluate our life.
 Travelling expands our horizons to realise the possibilities of life.

-Life’s lessons that travelling brings us to broaden our perspective to understand different cultures and society.
+Life’s lessons that travelling brings enables us to broaden our perspective to understand different cultures and societies.
 Discovering new places is the start of the transition as it helps us to interact with the world around us.
-This gives us purpose to be stronger and independent.
+This gives us purpose to be stronger and more independent.

 Research has shown that learning new things and exploring new places is a new source of happiness.
 From the planning up to the whole trip can increase one’s happiness.
 Travelling makes a traveller look forward to something new in the next destination.

 Living in tough situations and going to exciting destinations strengthens your emotional and mental state.
 Getting out of your comfort zone by facing unfamiliar places and meeting new people makes you emotionally strong, independent and more patient.

 Travelling stimulates in-depth creativity as travellers engage with the local culture and improve productivity.
 Going on a short holiday might be stressful for some, but planning your trip properly enhances your creativity in doing activities and enjoyment even though you are on a short holiday.